daynis-olman/wp-gravityForms-nabTransact/README.md

 # NAB Transact DP Payment Gateway for Gravity Forms

+> Extension development in progress - not a stable build - not intended for production use

 Gravity Forms and NAB Transact make collecting credit card payments quick and painless!
 With the this Add-On you can capture credit card payments along with any additional data you want from the user right on your site, without sending the user to a 3rd party to complete the transaction.

 ## Seamless integration